vwkd/code-system/src/languages/rust/data type/string.md

 - `char_indices()` gets characters and indices
 - beware: Unicode character is not necessarily actual character, see Unicode ⚠️
 - can use external `unicode-segmentation` crate to get grapheme clusters

-## Literal

-- stored in binary, loaded in memory of binary
-- has static lifetime